This page was last updated on 07 May, 2021.

 1. Until 12 May 2021, passengers are not allowed to enter.

 -This does not apply to:

 – spouses, registered partners, minor children or stepchildren, parents or stepparents of minor children or stepchildren of residents of Norway.
 They must present a proof confirming the relationship;

 – more COVID-19 related information can be found at https://www.udi.no/en/about-the-corona-situation/entry-to-norway-for-all-citizens/ .

 2. Passengers and airline crew must complete a registration form before arrival.
 The form can be obtained at www.entrynorway.no .

 – This does not apply to airline crew who are not leaving the aircraft.

-3. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR or Rapid Antigen test result.
-The test must have been taken 24 hours before departure from the first embarkation point.
-The medical certificate must be in Danish, English, French, German, Norwegian or Swedish.
+3. Passengers must have a negative COVID-19 PCR or rapid antigen test taken at most 24 hours before departure from the first embarkation point.
+The test result must be in Danish, English, French, German, Norwegian or Swedish.

 – This does not apply to: